Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

 Making quick refried beans using aromatics and simple seasonings is easy, but if short on time canned works, too.
-A few other ingredients and this meatless bean burrito recipe is ready in only 15 minutes, making it a mouthwatering option for a quick lunch or dinner.
+A few other ingredients and this bean and cheese burrito recipe is ready in only 15 minutes, my family loves it for a quick lunch or dinner.

 Beans, tortillas and cheese sitting on a countertop.